JonnyGamer/HopscotchLegends/README.md

 # Reviews

-I'm going to be reviewing some of the best projects [here]
+I'm going to be [reviewing](https://github.com/JonnyGamer/HopscotchLegends/blob/main/GameReviews.md) some of the best projects.